-With AWS, unless you have recently migrated to AWS Identity Center (IDC) then all your access is managed through IAM roles and not individual users.
+If you manage access in AWS through IAM roles instead of users, user provisioning in Immuta must be done using IAM role principals.
 Because of this, Marketplace provisioning must be done to IAM roles instead of users, which means that if users share IAM roles then you end up in a situation where you over-provision (to everyone in the IAM role) upon Marketplace approval.

 See below for the best practices to avoid this behavior.

 Create an IAM role per user that is unique to that user and assign that IAM role to each corresponding user in Immuta.
 Ensure that the IAM role cannot be shared with other users.
-However, this approach can be a challenge because there is an IAM role max limit of 5,000 per AWS account which is one reason why IDC is the better approach.
+However, this approach can be a challenge because there is an which is one reason why IDC is the better approach.

 In this approach, you create "users" in Immuta that map to each of your existing IAM roles.
-Then, when users request access to data products through the Marketplace, they request on behalf of the IAM role "user" rather than themselves.
+Then, when users request access to data products through the Marketplace, they of the IAM role "user" rather than themselves.

 This is a poor approach because, again, it will mean everyone in that role will gain access, and adding future users to that role will also bypass approvals.
 But worse, it requires the approver to understand what role should have access to what (not to mention what users are already in that role) in order to make a reasonable determination on the request.